JEAN JACQUES ROUSSEAU

 What dangers lurk!
-What false routes into an investigation of the sciences!
+What false routes into the investigation of the sciences!
 How many errors, a thousand times more dangerous than the truth is useful, does one not have to get past to reach it?
-The problem is clear, for what is false is susceptible to an infinity of combinations, but truth has only one form of being.
-Besides, who is seeking it in full sincerity?
+The problem is clear, for what is false is susceptible to an infinite number of combinations, but truth has only one form of being.
+Besides, who seeks it in full sincerity?
 Even with the best of wills, by what marks does one recognize it for certain?
-In this crowd of different sentiments, what will be our criterion to judge it properly?(RN6) And the most difficult point of all: if by luck we do end up finding the truth, who among us will know how to make good use of it?
+In this crowd of different sentiments, what will be our criterion to judge it properly?(18) And the most difficult point of all: if by luck we do end up finding the truth, who among us will know how to make good use of it?

 If our sciences are vain in the goal they propose, they are even more dangerous in the effects they produce.
 Born in idleness, they nourish it in their turn, and the irreparable waste of time is the first damage they necessarily inflict on society.
 In politics, as in morality, it is a great evil not to do good, and we can look on every useless citizen as a pernicious man.
 So answer me, illustrious philosophers, those of you thanks to whom we know in what proportions bodies attract each other in a vacuum, what in the planetary orbits are the relationships of the areas gone through in equal times, what curves have conjugate points, points of inflection and cusps, how man sees everything in God, how the soul and the body work together without communication, just as two clocks do, what stars could be inhabited, which insects reproduce in an extraordinary way.
 Answer me, I say, you from whom we have received so much sublime knowledge, if you had never taught us anything about these things, would we be less numerous, less well governed, less formidable, less thriving, or more perverse?
 So go back over the importance of what you have produced, and if the work of our most enlightened scholars and of our best citizens brings us so little of any use, tell us what we should think of that crowd of obscure writers and idle men of letters who are uselessly devouring the substance of the state.

 Did I say idle?
 Would to God they really were!
 Our morality would be healthier and society more peaceful.
 But these vain and futile declaimers move around in all directions armed with their fatal paradoxes, undermining the foundations of faith and annihilating virtue.
 They smile with disdain at those old words homeland and religion and dedicate their talents and their philosophy to the destruction and degradation of everything sacred among men.
-Not that they basically hate either virtue or our dogmas.
+Not that they fundamentally hate either virtue or our dogmas.
 It is public opinion they are opposed to, and to bring them back to the foot of the altar, all one would have to do is make them live among atheists.
-O rage to make oneself stand out, what are you not capable of?
+O rage to distinguish oneself, what are you not capable of?

 To misuse one’s time is a great evil.
-But other even worse ones come with arts and letters.
+But even worse ones come with arts and letters.
 Luxury is such an evil, born, like them, from the idleness and vanity of men.
 Luxury rarely comes along without the sciences and the arts, and they never appear without it.
-I know that our philosophy, always fertile in extravagant maxims, maintains, contrary to the experience of all the ages, that luxury creates the splendour of states, but, having forgotten about the need for Sumptuary Laws, will it still dare to deny that good morals are essential to the duration of empires and that luxury is diametrically opposed to good morals?(TN14) True, luxury may be a sure sign of riches, and it even serves, if you like, to multiply them.
+I know that our philosophy, always fertile in extravagant maxims, maintains, contrary to the experience of all the ages, that luxury creates the splendor of states, but, having forgotten about the need for sumptuary laws, will it still dare to deny that good morals are essential to the duration of empires and that luxury is diametrically opposed to good morals?(19) True, luxury may be a sure sign of riches, and it even serves, if you like, to multiply them.
 What will we necessarily conclude from this paradox, so worthy of arising in our day, and what will virtue become when people must enrich themselves at any price?
-Ancient politicians talked incessantly about morality and virtue; our politicians talk only about business and money.
+Ancient politicians spoke incessantly about morality and virtue; our politicians speak only about business and money.
 One will tell you that in a particular country a man is worth the sum he could be sold for in Algiers; another, by following this calculation, will find countries where a man is worth nothing and others where he is worth less than nothing.
 They assess men like herds of livestock.
 According to them, a man has no value to the state apart from what he consumes in it.
-Thus one Sybarite would clearly have been worth at least thirty Lacedaemonians.
-Would someone therefore hazard a guess which of these two republics, Sparta or Sybaris, was overthrown by a handful of peasants and which one made Asia tremble?(TN15)
+Thus one Sybarite would clearly have been worth thirty Lacedaemonians.
+Would someone therefore hazard a guess which of these two republics, Sparta or Sybaris, was overthrown by a handful of peasants and which one made Asia tremble?(20)

 Every artist wishes to be applauded.
 The praises of his contemporaries are the most precious part of his reward.
-What will he do, then, to obtain that praise if he has the misfortune of being born among a people and in a time when learned men who have come into fashion have seen to it that frivolous young people set the tone, where men have sacrificed their taste to those who tyrannize over their liberty, where, because one of the sexes dares to approve only what matches the pusillanimity of the other, people abandon masterpieces of dramatic poetry and wonderfully harmonious works are rejected?(RN7) What will that artist do, gentlemen?
-He will lower his genius to the level of his age and will prefer to create commonplace works which people will applaud during his lifetime rather than marvelous ones which would not be admired until long after his death.
-Tell us, famous Arouet, how many strong and manly beauties you have sacrificed to our false delicacy and how many great things the spirit of gallantry, so fertile in small things, has cost you?(TN16)
+What will he do, then, to obtain that praise if he has the misfortune of being born among a people and in a time when learned men who have come into fashion have seen to it that frivolous young people are in a position to set the tone, when men have sacrificed their taste to those who tyrannize over their liberty, when, because one of the sexes dares to approve only what matches the pusillanimity of the other, people abandon masterpieces of dramatic poetry and wonderfully harmonious works are rejected?(23) What will that artist do, gentlemen?
+He will lower his genius to the level of his age and prefer to create commonplace works that people will applaud during his lifetime rather than marvelous ones which would not be admired until long after his death.
+Tell us, famous Arouet, how many strong and manly beauties you have sacrificed to our false delicacy and how many great things the spirit of gallantry, so fertile in small things, has cost you!(24)

-In this way, the dissolution of morals, a necessary consequence of luxury, brings with it, in its turn, the corruption of taste.
-If by chance among men of extraordinary talents there is one who has a firm soul and refuses to accommodate the spirit of his age and to demean himself with puerile works, too bad for him!
+Thus the dissolution of morals, a necessary consequence of luxury, brings with it in turn the corruption of taste.
+If by chance among men of extraordinary talents there is one who has a firm soul and refuses to accommodate the spirit of his age and to demean himself with puerile works, woe to him!
 He will die in poverty and oblivion.
 I wish I were making a prediction here and not describing experience!
 Carle and Pierre, the moment has come when that paintbrush destined to augment the majesty of our temples with sublime and holy images will fall from your hands or will be prostituted to decorate carriage panels with lascivious paintings.
-And you, rival of those like Praxiteles and Phidias, you whose chisel the ancients would have used to create for them gods capable of excusing their idolatry in our eyes, inimitable Pigalle, your hand will be resigned to refinishing the belly of a grotesque oriental figurine, or it will have to remain idle.(TN17)
+And you, rival of those like Praxiteles and Phidias, you whose chisel the ancients would have used to create for them gods capable of excusing their idolatry in our eyes, inimitable Pigalle, your hand will be resigned to refinishing the belly of a grotesque oriental figurine, or it will have to remain idle.(25)

 We cannot reflect on morality without deriving pleasure from recalling the picture of the simplicity of the first ages.
-It is a lovely shore, adorned only by the hands of nature, toward which we are always turning our eyes, and from which we perceive, with regret, we are growing more distant.
+It is a lovely shore, adorned only by the hands of nature, towards which we are always turning our eyes and from which we perceive, with regret, we are growing more distant.
 When innocent and virtuous men liked to have gods as witnesses of their actions, they lived with them in the same huts.
 But having soon become evil, they grew weary of these inconvenient spectators and relegated them to magnificent temples.
-Finally, they chased the gods out of those so they could set themselves up there or at least the gods’ temples were no longer distinguished from the citizens’ homes.
-This was then the height of depravity, and vices were never pushed further than when one saw them, so to speak, propped up on marble columns and carved into Corinthian capitals in the entrance ways of great men’s palaces.
+Finally, they chased the gods out of those, so they could set themselves up there, or at least the gods’ temples were no longer distinguished from the citizens’ homes.
+This was then the height of depravity, and vices were never pushed further than when one saw them, so to speak, propped up on marble columns and carved into Corinthian capitals in the entryways of great men’s palaces.

 Combat does not always produce success in war, and for generals there is an art superior to that of winning battles.
 A man can run fearlessly into the firing line and yet be a very bad officer.
 Even in an ordinary soldier, a little more strength and energy could perhaps be more essential than so much bravery, which does not protect him from death.
 And what does it matter to the state whether its troops die of fever and cold or by the enemy’s sword?